I know I am straight, but my head thinks I’m gay.

 At this stage, I might see someone like Paul as they wish to speak with a professional to find out what is happening, or they might try an internet search looking for answers.

-This is where most people first come across the phrase of HOCD.
+This is where most people first come across the phrase HOCD.

 Being given a label (either by a mental health professional or reading about it on the internet) can bring some relief.

-I know that some readers might want to email me regarding terminology or correctness as I am writing this.
+I know some readers might want to email me regarding terminology or correctness as I write this.
 Please be aware; this post is about obsessional thought processes, not someone’s sexual orientation.

 Once you are open to the idea that what has been happening to you is part of OCD, you can look for treatment.

 Some people believe they have a form of Pure O rather than OCD.
 The label you apply matters much less than seeking treatment or help with your obsessive thoughts.
 Pure O is where people believe they only have obsessions and no compulsions.
-S
+Still, in my 20 years of experience as a psychologist, there are compulsions.